 Give your login information to a trustee

-If you would rather hand the keys to your accounts to a loved one instead of simply having google transfer your digital property, it's almost as easy.
-In the safe place you keep documents like marriage and birth certificates, your will, or the deed to your home you need to also keep a small portable flash drive with the right information on it.
+If you would rather hand the keys to your accounts to a loved one instead of simply having Google transfer your digital property, it's almost as easy.
+In the safe place where you keep documents like marriage and birth certificates, your will, or the deed to your home you need to also keep a small portable flash drive or an SD card with the right information on it.

 Lastly, if you're reading this because you're thinking of ending your own life, please call 1-800-273-8255 and talk to someone first.
 There are people who care about you, even if you don't know them.

 Get the latest news from Android Central, your trusted companion in the world of Android